 One of the first things you need to do before budgeting to save for a home deposit is work out what you can afford.

-You will need to take in consideration some of the following:
+You will need to take into consideration some of the following:

-- Compare property prices in the area that you want to buy – check out auctions, and real estate prices.
+- Compare property prices in the area where you want to buy: Check out auctions and posted real-estate prices.

 - Estimate the mortgage repayments you would need to pay once you have acquired the property.